 Assault can happen anywhere, even in places that seem to be incredibly safe.
-While working as Woodland Hills assault injury attorneys, we have encountered numerous cases of assault which occurred in the most unlikely of locations, including those happening at school, at work, in a bar, at a sports event and, basically, anywhere else.
+While working as Woodland Hills assault injury attorneys, we have encountered numerous cases of assault that occurred in the most unlikely of locations, including those happening at school, at work, in a bar, at a sports event, and, basically, anywhere else.
 Did you know that, under California law, there does not necessarily need to be any physical contact for an assault charge to apply?
 Any attempt to commit a violent or forceful against you, or your loved one, could be sufficient for a Woodland Hills attorney to file a lawsuit on your behalf.

 There are some scenarios in which unconsented contact cannot result in a charge of either assault or battery, such as:

 This is not an exhaustive list so, to ascertain whether you have a valid Woodland Hills assault injury case, you should speak to an experienced lawyer as soon as possible.